SparxTeam/wp_pay_direct/wp-pay-direct/readme.txt

 Here is a short description of the plugin.
 This should be no more than 150 characters.
 No markup here.

+== Warning ==

+This plugin is still in development phase and not tested properly, please avoit using it until we confirm.

 == Description ==

 This is the long description.
 No limit, and you can use Markdown (as well as in the following sections).